doubleleft/hook/ROADMAP.md

 dl-api
 ===

-**Draft implementation**

-Take a look at the planned features below.

-Web Interface
----

-Features:

-- create a new project
-- handle api keys (per environment: production/development/testing)
-- data viewer/administration per environment
-- request analysis (middleware to track it)

-API
----

-Every API request should be sent with `X-Application-Id` and `X-Application-Key` headers.
+Every API request should be sent with `X-App-Id` and `X-App-Key` headers, which is the credentials for the project.

-`App-id + app-key` =  identification of the project.

 **Collections**